 For prize promotions, the quality of the consumer database built through the promotion is also a meaningful output.
 If the campaign has generated ten thousand new opted-in consumer records with purchase data attached, that is a commercial asset that has value beyond the immediate sales uplift.

 If you want support designing summer sales promotions that are built on solid commercial foundations, our rewards and promotions team can help from strategy through to execution.
-We have run seasonal campaigns for major Irish and international brands across retail, hospitality, and FMCG, and we understand how to build mechanics that perform in the Irish market.
+Brandfire has delivered summer campaigns like Avonmore Cream's on-pack promotion, Aldi's Electric Picnic activation, and ILAC's seasonal receipt-upload rewards for Irish and international brands across retail, hospitality, and FMCG, and understands how to build mechanics that perform in the Irish market.

 Summer is a window of genuine commercial opportunity, but it closes fast, and it rewards preparation.
 The brands that perform best in summer are not necessarily the ones with the biggest budgets; they are the ones that have defined clear objectives, chosen mechanics that match those objectives, and built the operational infrastructure to execute cleanly.